 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Cabin accommodations aboard ship; all meals aboard ship; water, coffee and tea; all shore activities and excursions; English-speaking guide; snorkeling equipment; kayaking equipment; transfers in the Galapagos Island.
+Galapagos transfers; shipboard accommodations; water, coffee and tea; shore activities and excursions; English-speaking guide; snorkeling equipment; kayaking equipment; all meals onboard the ship.
+Subject to change without notice.

 Airfare between Quito/Guayaquil and the Galapagos Islands: